ptti/ptti/README-Assumptions.md

 that it requires that testing happen on the same time-scale as disease progression, or faster.

-*Justification:* It is not realistic to expect that testing individuals after they have recovered from the disease or died would be useful for contact tracing.
+*Justification:* tt is not realistic to expect that testing individuals after they have recovered from the disease or died would be useful for contact tracing.